 4. Gas Buddy

 Gas Buddy saved me money.
 I love it for that!
 When you are on a road trip, gas can really eat away at your fun money.
 With Gas Buddy, when we would make stops for meals, I could quickly and easily pull it up and find the cheapest gas in the area.
 I can’t tell you the number of times I would open it up and realize that a Costco was nearby and that it had a gas station.
 Since we have a membership, it saved me big time.
-I never would have had any idea that the cheap gas was so close without this app.
+I would never have had any idea that the cheap gas was so close without this app.

 Generally, during the day I was fine.
 I enjoyed watching for license plates and seeing the scenery change.
 I kept my DSLR(affiliate link) in the front seat with me and would snap some pics.
 The girls did a little school work during the day sometimes, so we would chat about that, I would listen to the movie they were watching, I would listen to music and we made plenty of stops.
 When it got dark, none of those strategies worked.